 I rewrote URLs throughout the site, changed paging systems, implemented dynamic cross-linking systems, cleaned piles of dirty, messy, pathetic code (that I had written in years past).
 Once the site was search engine friendly, and KINDA optimized, we watched the traffic increase day after day.
 After a few months, search traffic had doubled.
 Hell yeah, I felt like a winner.

 Then I met with Tim again.
 Tim wanted to know which terms were converting, and how much traffic has increased to the terms that are the highest converting.
 It took another couple of months to tweak the system and start producing metrics that prove ROI.
 And then I became the full-time, in-house SEO for FatWallet.

-The next couple years were brutal, as I fought many challenges.
-FatWallet’s search traffic is incredibly long-tailed, with a million plus members in the forums, the site is loaded with rich user generated content – and we all know how search engines love UGC.
-However the terms I was expected to target were far from long-tail, and often far from reality.
+The next couple of years were brutal, as I fought many challenges.
+FatWallet’s search traffic is incredibly long-tailed, with million-plus members in the forums, the site is loaded with rich user-generated content – and we all know how search engines love UGC.
+However, the terms I was expected to target were far from long-tail, and often far from reality.
 Most people in the company didn’t really know what I was doing, hell sometimes *I* didn’t really know what I was doing.